chrdebru/r2rml-tutorial/README.md

 While R2RML was intended for relational databases, R2RML-F allows one to access CSV files as relational tables.
 This tutorial will use this feature so that a relational database will not be required for this tutorial.
 We use the [H2 Database Engine](https://www.h2database.com/html/main.html) to access CSV files as tables.
 This means that column names are capitalized (i.e, `emp` becomes `EMP`).

 The CSV file we will transform into RDF is [weatherstations.csv](./files/weatherstations.csv).
-This file contains information on weather stations; their name, locations, the agency responsible for that stations, and a URL to a page with the weather readings of that station.
-The contents of this file is the following:
+This file contains information on weather stations; their names, locations, the agency responsible for that stations, and a URL to a page with the weather readings of that station.
+The CSV file contains the following rows (with the first being the header):

 | Name | Weather_Reading | Agency | LAT | LONG |
 |--|--|--|--|--|